-If you’re wondering what does framing mean in photography you’re in the right place.
+If you’re wondering what is framing in photography you’re in the right place.
+These days the framing technique is often seen on Instagram, and this trend has gained great popularity.

 In this article let’s discover more about what framing means in photography and how to use framing to create better compositions.

 For instance – You can use a door, window, grass, trees, a hole in the wall, lights or shapes to frame a subject.
-This technique will help you to make your subject noticeable.
+This technique will help you to make your subject stand out.

-‘Framing’ can definitely make a photo interesting.
-The technique is used to present the frame secondary or less interesting.
-But, at the same time, the frame leaves a footprint in the mind of the viewer.
+Framing makes a photo interesting by removing distractions or secondary elements that are less interesting.
+It creates symmetry and balance, but, at the same time, the frame leaves a footprint in the mind of the viewer.

-Apart from that, to make your subject interesting you can do different experiments on ‘Framing’.
-You can blur the frame or you can put an irrelevant frame around your subject.
-But, framing doesn’t mean that you have to keep a frame perfectly around your subject.
+So you can experiment framing in different ways, moving your self and trying different angles.
+You can blur the foreground or the background.
+It doesn’t mean that you have to keep a frame perfectly around your subject.
 You can frame either side of the subject.
-You should remember that the main purpose of ‘Framing’ is to make an image engaging.
-So, the viewer focuses on your photo a little longer.
+You should remember that the main purpose of framing is to make an image engaging.
+So, the viewer indulges on your photo a little longer.

 Geometric shapes mean different types of shapes.
 But, the shape must have a sense of completeness.
 It can be a square, triangle, circle, or a rectangle.
 The shape will be around your subject and it would be obvious.